verbling/verbling-challenge/README.md

 - "Add" button prompts for input (can use window.prompt) and adds a list item to the top of the list
 - List items are 50px in height when closed, and any height when opened (so that content fits).
 - When list item is closed, text within should be ellipsed.
-- Search bar should show a subset of the list that matches the search string anywhere in it's contents.
+- Search bar should show a subset of the list that matches the search string anywhere in it's contents (case insensitive).
 - List item can be clicked, which toggles its open/closed state.
 - "Open all" button opens all list items
 - "Close all" button closes all list items